sede-open/Fleming/README.md

 ```
     git clone https://github.com/sede-open/Fleming.git
 ```
-2) Open the respository in VS Code, Visual Studio or your preferered code editor.
+2) Open the repository in VS Code, Visual Studio or your preferred code editor.

 3) Create a new environment using the following command:
 ```